arangodb/docs/oasis/cloud-migration-tool.md

 The migration agent HTTPS server uses TLS certificate pairs to ensure a secure connection between your local cluster and the Oasis platform.
 If you do not provide them, the migration tool creates self-signed certificates.
-If you can provide TLS certificates, use the `arangodb` tool to convert them in a suitable format for the migration tool.
+If you wish to provide TLS certificates, use the `arangodb` tool to convert them in a suitable format for the migration tool.
-See a detailed guide on how to [create a new certificate/keyfile pair](programs-starter-security.html).
+See a detailed guide on how to [create a new certificate/keyfile pair](3.10/programs-starter-security.html).
 Make sure to specify your publicly available host name, `$MG_HOST` when creating the keyfile.